Read about the reasons why a holiday let can be a successful investment for you

 Discover the latest stats and trends surrounding the UK holiday letting industry with our comprehensive report.

-There are some potential drawbacks to investing in a holiday let.
+There are also potential cons when buying a holiday let in the UK.
 These can include:

 The consistency of income is one of the main differences between short-term letting and long-term letting, which can be a disadvantage to those looking to holiday let.